Easy and inexpensive ideas for your Thanksgiving Table Decor along with ideas for showing gratitude this Thanksgiving.

 It is also the perfect place for the kids and adults to do a little drawing of what they are thankful for.

-Each Thanksgiving we always place 5 pieces of candy corn on each persons plate and we take turns going around sharing things we are grateful for.
+Each Thanksgiving we always place 5 pieces of candy corn on each persons plate.
+We take turns going around sharing things we are grateful for.
 You could also write them down on the paper or have the kids draw pictures of things they are grateful for.

 You can find the free downloadable printable for the Candy Corn Blessing and the story that goes with it here.